Home

 • Grandson Kelly Newman wedded Teri.
 They have made a home for years in Chippewa Township near Beaver Falls.
 The couple's two sons are Jeffrey Newman and Shane Newman.

 Son Franklin D. "Frank" Newman (1936-2013) was born on Oct.
 29, 1936 in Phillippi, and likely was named for the President of the United States, Franklin Delano Roosevelt.
 He moved to Beaver County with his parents and siblings, and secured employment with Babcock & Wilcox Tubular Products.
-He wed Cleta M. DeCost (1941-2005), and had three children -- Franklin D. Newman Jr., Lisa Daugherty and Tammy Ann Walworth.
+He wed Cleta M. DeCost (1941-2005), and together produced a brood of three children -- Franklin D. Newman Jr., Lisa Daugherty and Tammy Ann Ferguson Walworth.
 They lived in Darlington near Beaver Falls, Beaver County.
 After retiring, Frank worked for Vance's Landscaping and the Beaver Valley Country Club.
 Sadly, Cleta died on Oct.
 11, 2005, in New Waterford, OH..
-Frank spent his final illness residing at the home of his married daughter Tammy Walwort in New Waterford.
+Frank survived her by eight years.
+In his final illness, he resided at the home of his married daughter Tammy Walworth in New Waterford.
 He died there at the age of 76 on Sept.
 8, 2013.
 Burial took place in Grandview Cemetery in Big Beaver Township.

 Main Street in Darlington, Beaver County, PA